microsoft/fluentui/specs/Menu.md

 The most relevant comparison that can be achieved between the two libraries is between `ContextualMenu` in v7 and a combination of `Menu`, `Popup` and `ToolbarItem` in v0.

-v0 suffers from a consistency issue that the control used in `Menu` and the menu variant of `ToolbarItem` are not actually the same component and have different behaviour.
-However, semantically for the purposes of this spec, they represet the same control that will be implemented.
+v0 suffers from a consistency issue that the control used in `Menu` and the menu variant of `ToolbarItem` are not actually the same component and have different behavior.
+However, semantically for the purposes of this spec, they representthe same control that will be implemented.

 Note that the below code samples are not meant to be complete, but to highlight differences between the two libraries.
 Please refer to official docsites for actual API references.